-The northern Germanic peoples were found in the southern area of modern Scandinavia.
+The Vikings were feared and even envied by some throughout the Medieval Europe.
+They mastered the seas and were able to strike without warning.
+They were the northern Germanic peoples found in the southern area of modern Scandinavia.
 They became the modern Swedes, Danes, Norwegians, Icelandians.
 The North Germanic tribes were unknown to the Romans, but burst out upon Medieval Europeans in the 9th century as the Vikings and played a major role in the history of Western Europe, especially the British and French.
 A Scandinavia people known as the Rus also moved east at this time and helped found modern Russia.
 The northern Germanic an un-Chritianized Germamic people began raiding Christian Europe in the 8th century, first striking the rich monastery at Lindesfarne, an island off northern England.
 Voyages further into the Atlantic followed, to Iceland, Greenland, and North America.
 A permanent settlement was established in Iceland.
 The most important Viking explorers were Erick the Red and his son Leiv Eriksson.
 Norwegian-born Eirik Thorvaldsson, known as Eirik the Red, sailing from Iceland, explored and colonized southwestern Greenland (986).
 He named this largely ice-covered island Greenland to attract settlers, His son, Leiv Eiriksson, became probably the first European to reach North America.
 Little accurate data from the extensive Viking voyages, however, ever appeared on European maps.
 The Norsemen or Vikings became a major threat to Christian Europe after the death of Charlermagne and the splintering of his domain.
 The Vikings established Normandy, a dukedom that rivaled the power of the French monarchy and Duke William of Normandy would conquer England (1066).
 While Danish and Norwegian Vikings struck west and south, Swedish Vikings moved east and played a major role in the development of Russia.
 The Vikings while devestating large areas also played a role in the spread of commerce and the evolution of democracy in England.

 The northern Germanic peoples were found in the southern area of modern Scandinavia.
 They became the modern Swedes, Danes, Norwegians, Icelandians.
 The North Germanic tribes were unknown to the Romans.
 Subsequent Europeans would become very familiar with them.
 They came to be called the Norsemen and Vikings.
 Norsemen meant northern men meaning men froim northern Europe.
 Vikings was an Old Norse word meaning pirate or raider.
 The estern and western tribes that invaded the Roman Empire gradually became Christianized even though they were the conquerers.
 This probably relates to both the weight of numbers and the more advanced civilization of the Roman Empire and the populations in the former Roman provinces.
 The northern tribes more removed fom Roman influences and remaimed pagan throughout the Dark Afes and into the mid-medieval era long after the other German tribes were Chritianized.